diogotcorreia/master-thesis/docs/content/ch02-background.typ

 === Object Attributes and Item Containers

-In Python, data in objects can be stored in different ways;
-it can either be an attribute of an object, or it can be an item in a container (dictionaries, lists, and tuples are examples of containers).
+In Python, data in objects can be stored as either an object's attribute or as an item in a container, Python's name for what are commonly called collections (dictionaries, lists, and tuples are examples of containers).

 This is an important distinction because it dictates how that data can be accessed.